 Synopsis of each player:

-Creed Humphrey (Second/63rd overall) Creed Humphrey started every game as the Kansas City Chiefs center.
-He played 99% of the snaps in the games he played and every snap in their three playoff games.
-Although he did not make the Pro Bowl, the Pro Football Writers and PFF named him first team All-Pro.
-The PFWA also named Humphrey to their 2021 All-Rookie team.
-He wouldn’t have been available for the Pro Bowl farce game anyway.
+Creed Humphrey (Second/63rd overall) Creed Humphrey started every game as the Kansas City Chiefs center the past two year.
+He’s played 99% of the snaps in the games he played and every snap in their four playoff games.
+The Pro Football Writers and PFF named him first team All-Pro in 2021.
+A PFWA All-Rookie team member in 2021.
+AP named him second-team All-Pro and elected to 2022 Pro Bowl team.
+Humphrey said, “It’s very exciting,” on his Pro Bowl nod.
+But added.
+“Hopefully we’re in Arizona — instead of Vegas — but it’s definitely a big accomplishment.”
 Humphrey off to an extraordinarily strong start in his NFL career.

 Day Three Selections

 Kevin Colbert surprised many by trading a 2022 draft pick to snag Isaiahh Loudermilk in the fifth round.
-Loudermilk played in 15 games including the playoff and started in two.
+Loudermilk played in 15 games including the playoff game as a rookie.
 He picked up snaps steadily during the season appearing in 24.7% of the Steelers total defensive snaps.
 In 288 defensive snaps he recorded 23 tackles with one sack.
 Plus, he broke up three passes at the line of scrimmage using his long frame.
-He should be solid rotational defensive lineman in 2022.
+His playing reduced in 2022 with DeMarvin Leal playing ahead of him.
+But he played in 11 games starting three.
+In 2023 he’ll be fighting for a roster spot as a rotational defensive lineman.

 Rounds Six and Seven

 Pittsburgh picked up Miami linebacker Quincy Roche in the sixth round.
-But the New York Giants signed him off waivers at season start.
+But the New York Giants signed him off waivers.
+There, Roche played 17 games with over 400 defensive snaps mostly in his rookie year.
+Quincy gets another shot with the Steelers as he signed a futures contract for 2022.
 In the seventh round, Pittsburgh picked up Oklahoma DB Tre Norwood.
 Many considered it a steal so late in the draft.
-Norwood played defensive and special teams snaps in all 17 games and playoff.
-One of the slot options, Norwood had 38 combined tackles, defended four passes with one interception.
+Norwood played defensive and special teams snaps in 32 games his first two seasons.
+One of the slot options, Norwood had 61 combined tackles, defended four passes with one interception.
 Nice find late in the draft.

-I’ll check back on their progress at midseason and again at the end of 2022 season.
+I’ll check back on their progress at the end of 2023 season.